 For those looking to analyze 2 or 3 channels simultaneously, the HSA KIT offers an equally seamless experience.
 This feature is particularly useful for complex analyses that require multichannel data.

-The kit provides a histogram view for a more detailed understanding of your data distribution.
+The HSA KIT provides a histogram view for a more detailed understanding of your data distribution.
 This feature allows you to quickly identify patterns or anomalies that may not be immediately apparent in other views.

 Deep Learning in HSA KIT